matlab-actions/run-build/README.md

 - To use a GitHub-hosted runner, you must include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up MATLAB on the runner.
 Currently, this action is available only for public projects.
 It does not set up transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.

 ## Examples
-Use the **Run MATLAB Build** action to run builds using the MATLAB build tool.
+Use the **Run MATLAB Build** action to run a build using the MATLAB build tool.
 You can use this action to run the tasks specified in a file named  `buildfile.m` in the root of your repository.

 ### Run MATLAB Build on Self-Hosted Runner
 Use a self-hosted runner to run the default tasks in your build plan as well as all the tasks on which they depend.